Probabilistic Context-Free Grammars for Morphological Analysis

 data : str

-The word (only exists at the root of the parse)
+The surface word (only present at the root).

 """